GnomeMan4201/Lune/CONTRIBUTING.md

-# 🤝 Contributing to LUNE
+# Contributing to Lune

-Thanks for your interest in improving LUNE!
+Thanks for your interest in contributing!

-## 🔄 Workflow
+## How to contribute

-1. Fork the repo and clone your fork.
+1. Fork the repo
-2. Create a new branch (`feature/your-feature`).
+2. Create a feature branch
-3. Make your changes and test thoroughly.
+3. Commit changes
-4. Push to your fork and open a pull request.
+4. Push and submit a Pull Request

-## 🧼 Code Style

-- Use Python 3.8+ compatible syntax
-- Follow PEP8 via `flake8` or `black`
-- Comment your modules and include docstrings
-- Prefer clarity over cleverness

-## 🧪 Tests

-We recommend adding minimal tests to cover your changes using `pytest`.
+Please write clear commits and document your code.